 Wondering what maximalist shoes are all about?
 Here are some answers.

-The category of high cushion or “maximalist” running shoes appears ready to explode.
+The category of high cushion or “maximalist” running shoes appears ready to explode with almost a dozen brands offering at least one model with oversized cushioning.
 With some of the new shoes already at stores and more arriving every week, here are some thoughts about the category, the trend and what it all might mean for you.

 RELATED: Maximally Cushioned Shoes